vkosikhin/ExportToHTML/readme.txt

 5. Usage

-ExportToHTML creates a custom Ribbon tab with buttons 'Save As', 'Save As And Open' and 'Table Format'.
+ExportToHTML creates a custom Ribbon tab with the buttons 'Save As', 'Save As And Open' and 'Table Format'.

 Select the cells range that you want to be saved as HTML and press 'Save As' or 'Save As And Open'.
 'Table Format' will either open the GUI to make changes to the format of the output (Windows) or it will open the configuration file 'ExportToHTML.plist' (Office 2016 for Mac).